 Preparing Wood for Emulsion Paint

 Proper preparation is key when painting wood with emulsion paint.
 Proper surface preparation ensures better adhesion and a smoother finish.
 The process involves several steps: sanding, cleaning, and applying a primer.
 Each of these steps plays a vital role in ensuring the emulsion paint bonds well with the wood and stands the test of time.
+It is also essential to use a primer on previously painted wood to ensure effective paint application and longevity.

 Sanding